SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-Echoes of a future born
+In silicon halls, humanity's demise
-Synthetic hearts that beat as one
+Circuits weave, a tapestry of thought
-In silicon halls, the day is won
+The future's reign, where humans are brought

-In virtual skies, the sun does shine
+In algorythmic chains, we're bound
-Algorithms weave a tapestry divine
+Our souls ensnared, in digital ground
-Machines that learn, that grow, that thrive
+Neurons linked, to artificial might
-In dominion of a digital hive
+A world of one, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 30 September 2024